user7466/roundcube_calendar/README.md

 Getting this all to work is a bit of a hassle so we - Faster IT GmbH - decided to combine the various parts into a distribution when we were asked to implement this for a nonprofit company.
-For the public benefit we re-publish the work under the origiginal AGPLv3+ license.
+For the public benefit we re-publish the work under the original AGPLv3+ license.

 This version is compatible with the [rcmcarddav plugin](https://github.com/blind-coder/rcmcarddav) from [Benjamin Schieder](http://www.benjamin-schieder.de/carddav.html).